alysiawon/Kickstarter-Analysis/README.md

 ## Overview of Project

 ### Purpose
 The purpose of this analysis is to determine how different category campaigns fared in relation to their launch dates and funding goals.
-This analysis will provide insight on what different variables lead to succesful and failing kickstarter campaigns. [a relative link]("Kickstarter_Challenge.xlsx")
+This analysis will provide insight on what different variables lead to succesful and failing kickstarter campaigns.

 ## Analysis and Challenges

 Data preparation include sorting, filtering and formating the Kickstarter dataset helped to convert the data into a readable and easy to use format.
-Insight are generated on the Kickstarter Analysis spreadsheet.
+Insight are generated on the Kickstarter Analysis spreadsheet. [a relative link](blob/main/Kickstarter_Challenge.xlsx)

 ### Analysis of Outcomes Based on Launch Date